richardanaya/cryptoidentity/README.md

 //TASK 1: Create a crypto identity for you CryptoIdentity.generateCurrentIdentity().then(function(identity){
   //An identity is made of two things as json
   //{
   //   public: "KLAGSNGNALKGSASgs.....",
   //   private: "asdkflajslkfasdjfkasdj...."
   //}
+  //Note: Safe identities do not have private keys

   //TASK 2: Verify a message comes from you